daxcee/sahat.github.com/_drafts/2015-04-10-create-an-eve-online-character-voting-game-using-react-nodejs-mongodb-and-socketio.md

   This is a remake of the original <a href="http://www.newedenfaces.com/">New Eden Faces</a> (2013) project, which was my first ever single-page application written in Backbone.js.
 </div>

 Usually, I try to make as few assumptions as possible about a particular topic, which is why my tutorials are so lengthy, but having said that, you need to have at least some prior experience with client-side JavaScript frameworks and Node.js to get the most out of this tutorial.
-I will not be going over [Express](http://expressjs.com/) and [Mongoose](http://mongoosejs.com/) basics all over again because I have already covered it [here](http://sahatyalkabov.com/create-a-tv-show-tracker-using-angularjs-nodejs-and-mongodb/) and [here](http://sahatyalkabov.com/build-an-instagram-clone-using-angularjs-satellizer-nodejs-and-mongodb/) and [here](https://github.com/sahat/hackathon-starter#how-it-works-mini-guides) and [here](http://sahatyalkabov.com/how-to-implement-password-reset-in-nodejs/).

 Before proceeding, you will need to download and install the following tools: